Bxnq/vesper-dark-contrast/README.md

 ![Vesper Preview](/image.png)

-# Vesper
+# Vesper Dark Contrast

 Peppermint and orange flavored dark theme for VSCode.

-<a href="https://marketplace.visualstudio.com/items?itemName=raunofreiberg.vesper"><strong>Install →</strong></a>

-> Disclaimer: This was hacked together following a tutorial.
-I have zero experience building themes.
-Made for personal usage.
-Not thoroughly tested at all, might have broken edge cases.
+This is a fork of https://github.com/raunofreiberg/vesper shout out to raunofreiberg for this awesome theme.